AbhishekPawar-1904/smart-canteen-system/README.md

 This application addresses the common inefficiencies of a traditional canteen system, such as long queues and manual order tracking.
 By creating a complete digital ecosystem, it streamlines operations and enhances the user experience.
 The system is built on a robust multi-role architecture, providing a unique and secure interface for each type of user.

 ### 👤 **Customer**
+- **User Authentication**: Secure registration and login system.
 - **Dynamic Menu Browsing**: Customers can explore a visually rich menu, complete with high-quality images, detailed descriptions, prices, and real-time availability status ("In Stock" / "Out of Stock").
 - **Seamless Ordering**: An interactive shopping cart allows users to add multiple quantities of items and see their bill update instantly.
 - **Flexible Order Types**: Users can choose between **"Pickup"** from the canteen or **"On-Campus Delivery"** to a specific location like the library or a department building.
-- **Order History & Feedback**: A personal dashboard allows customers to view their past orders and provide a rating (1-5 stars) and written feedback for each item, helping the administration monitor food quality.
+- **Order History & Feedback**: A personal dashboard allows customers to view their past orders and provide a rating (1-5 stars) and a comment for each item, helping the administration monitor food quality.

 ### 🧑‍🍳 **Canteen Staff**
 - **Live Order Dashboard**: A real-time dashboard that uses **Server-Sent Events (SSE)** to instantly display new incoming orders as they are placed, complete with a notification alert, eliminating the need for manual page refreshing.